DCAN-Labs/biceps_cmdln/docs/source/index.rst

 Organization requirements for running biceps_cmdln
 --------------------------------------------------

+It is important to remember that all of these requirements need to be satisfied for you to be able to use biceps_cmdln.
+If they are not satisfied, you may consider reformatting your data to meet current pipeline requirements or using a different pipeline to calculate connectivity matrices.

 1. General BIDS Derivatives structure with session folders.

   * For biceps_cmdln to be able to parse files correctly there needs